hamfree/THYMELEAF-DOCS/docs/tutorials/3.1/usingthymeleaf.md

-17.5 Resolution of decoupled logic
+17.5 Resolución de lógica desacoplada
 ----------------------------------

 The way Thymeleaf resolves the decoupled logic resources corresponding to each